zin-lin/.github/Readme.md

 - Love `Dockers` 🐳
 - Love `OOP Concepts` and Engineering Environments more.
 - Hates `Scripting` but do it where I have to.
-- Have a love hate relationship with `Linux` 🐧
+- Have a loving relationship with `Linux` 🐧, Ubuntu, KUbuntu.
+Completely switched to Linux no more Windows
 - Love `Design Patterns` and organising engineering and project integrations.

 ### Next Goals 😀